twoBirds/twobirds-core/README.md

 demoapp.myClass.prototype = {}
 ```
-as you see, any plain old javascript class is a tB class :-)
+as you see, any plain old javascript class is a tB class.

 index.html
 ```html
 <body data-tb="demoapp.myClass">
 ```
-this will make an instance of above mentioned class and put it in the dom :-)
+this will make an instance of above mentioned class and put it in the dom.

 or, somewhere in your js code:
 ```js